Professional Dramatic Writing (Certificate)

 - PWRI 4320 - Writing the Screenplay

-- PWRI 4330 - Personal Performance Writing: From Page to Voicing for an Audience
+- PWRI 4330 - Writing for Personal Performance

 Electives may be chosen from among all courses in Professional Creative Writing programs.
 You may also select courses from other University College graduate programs with approval from the academic director.